Over the past decade, liquidity has decreased

 platform is one such solution that increases connectivity by connecting all bond market participants directly, across a centralized network.
 By allowing issuers and investors to complete the deal in an environment with a centralized repository of data and information, the element of uncertainty—is this the best deal?
 Am I getting the best terms?—is eliminated.
 Moreover, the laborious aspects of deal completion (like research, price discovery, and opportunity discovery) are all automated and reliant on powerful AI algorithms.

-(corporate bond intelligence) tool applies proprietary algorithms, big data technology and machine learning to monitor almost 100% of active Canadian issuers in order to:
+(Corporate and Government Bond Intelligence) tool applies proprietary algorithms, big data technology and machine learning to monitor almost 100% of active Canadian issuers in order to:

 - Predict primary debt capital markets pricing